 The camp hospital had no soap, water, or disinfectant.
 When the ranking American doctor at the camp wrote a letter to the camp commandant, Capt.
 Yohio Tsuneyoshi, asking for medical supplies.
 He was told never to write another letter.
 The Archbishop of Manila sent a truckload of medical supplies to the camp, but the Japanese commandant refused to allow the truck into the camp.
-When the Philippine Red Cross sent medical supplies to the camp the Japanese took 95% of the supplies for their own use.
+When the Philippine Red Cross sent medical supplies to the camp the Japanese took 95% of the supplies for their use.
 When a second truck was sent to the camp by the Red Cross, it was turned away.

 The POWs in the camp hospital lay on the floor elbow to elbow and only one medic – out of the six medics assigned to care for 50 sick POWs – was healthy enough to care for them.
 When a representative of the Philippine Red Cross stated they could supply a 150-bed hospital for the camp, he was slapped in the face by a Japanese lieutenant.

-Each morning, the bodies of the dead were found around the camp and were carried to the hospital and placed underneath it.
+Each morning, the bodies of the dead were found all over the camp and were carried to the hospital and placed underneath it.
 The bodies lay there for two or three days before they were buried in the camp cemetery by other POWs who were suffering from dysentery and/or malaria.
 To clean the ground under the hospital, the bodies were moved to one side, the ground was scraped and lime was spread over it.
 The bodies were placed in the cleaned area, and the area they had lain was scraped and lime was spread over it.
 At one point, 80 bodies lay under the hospital awaiting burial.

-Work details were sent out on a daily basis.
+Work details were sent out daily.
 Each day, the American doctors gave a list of names to the Japanese of the POWs who were healthier enough to work.
 If the quota of POWs needed to work could not be met, the Japanese put those POWs who were sick but could walk, to work.
 The death rate among the POWs reached 50 men dying a day.
 To get out of the camp, Johnnie went out on a work detail to rebuild bridges that had been destroyed weeks before by the Filipino and American forces as they retreated.
 Once he was selected for the detail, he was assigned the POW number 58.

 The first barrio that the work detail went to was Calauan.
 Johnnie like the other POWs was weak and susceptible to illness.
 In his case, he came down with malaria.
-According to Phil Parish, of A Company, Sgt.
+According to Phil Parish, A Company, Sgt.
 Johnnie Bottoms died from malaria on Thursday, May 28, 1942, at Calauan.
 His death bed was a wet concrete floor.
 T/Sgt.
 Johnnie Bottoms was buried in Calauan’s small but neat cemetery.

-Parish stated that several days after Johnnie’s burial, a Japanese guard was escorting the POWs as they left to work on the detail.
+Parish stated that several days after Johnnie’s burial, a Japanese guard was escorting the POWs as they left to work on the bridge.
 As the detail passed the front of the cemetery, the guard ordered the POWs to halt and pointed to Johnnie’s grave.
 He then called out in English “Attention” and the POWs and the guard saluted.
 After saluting Johnnie, the guard and detail continued on their way.
 Later, the Japanese allowed the POWs to put a fence around Johnnie’s grave and the grave of Cpl.
 Thomas Davenport, C Company, 192nd Tank Battalion.

-In May, his parents received a message from the War Department:
+In June, his wife received a message from the War Department:

 Dear Mrs. A. Bottoms:

-“According to War Department records, you have been designated as the emergency addressee if Technical Sergeant Johnnie W. Bottoms, 20,523,447, who, according to the latest information available, was serving in the Philippine Islands at the time of the final surrender.
+According to War Department records, you have been designated as the emergency addressee if Technical Sergeant Johnnie W. Bottoms, 20,523,447, who, according to the latest information available, was serving in the Philippine Islands at the time of the final surrender.

-“I deeply regret that it is impossible for me to give you more information than is contained in this letter.
+I deeply regret that it is impossible for me to give you more information than is contained in this letter.
 In the last days before the surrender of Bataan, there were casualties which were not reported to the War Department.
 Conceivably the same is true of the surrender of Corregidor and possibly other islands of the Philippines.
 The Japanese Government has indicated its intention of conforming to the terms of the Geneva Convention with respect to the interchange of information regarding prisoners of war.
 At some future date, this Government will receive through Geneva a list of persons who have been taken prisoners of war.
 Until that time the War Department cannot give you positive information.

-“The War Department will consider the persons serving in the Philippine Islands as “missing in action” from the date of surrender of Corregidor, May 7, 1942, until definite information to the contrary is received.
+The War Department will consider the persons serving in the Philippine Islands as “missing in action” from the date of surrender of Corregidor, May 7, 1942, until definite information to the contrary is received.
 It is to be hoped that the Japanese Government will communicate a list of prisoners of war at an early date.
 At that time you will be notified by this office in the event that his name is contained in the list of prisoners of war.
 In the case of persons known to have been present in the Philippines and who are not reported to be prisoners of war by the Japanese Government, the War Department will continue to carry them as “missing in action” in the absence of information to the contrary, until twelve months have expired.
 At the expiration of twelve months and in the absence of other information the War Department is authorized to make a final determination.

-“Recent legislation makes provision to continue the pay and allowances of persons carried in a “missing” status for a period not to exceed twelve months; to continue, for the duration of the war, the pay and allowances of persons known to have been captured by the enemy; to continue allotments made by missing personnel for a period of twelve months and allotments or increase allotments made by persons by the enemy during the time they are so held; to make new allotments or increase allotments to certain dependents defined in Public Law 490, 77th Congress.
+Recent legislation makes provision to continue the pay and allowances of persons carried in a “missing” status for a period not to exceed twelve months; to continue, for the duration of the war, the pay and allowances of persons known to have been captured by the enemy; to continue allotments made by missing personnel for a period of twelve months and allotments or increase allotments made by persons by the enemy during the time they are so held; to make new allotments or increase allotments to certain dependents defined in Public Law 490, 77th Congress.
 The latter dependents generally include the legal wife, dependent children under twenty-one years of age, and dependent mother, or such dependents as having been designated in official records.
 Eligible dependents who can establish a need for financial assistance and are eligible to receive this assistance the amount allotted will be deducted from pay which would otherwise accrue to the credit of the missing individual.

-“Very Truly yours
+Very Truly yours

 J. A. Ulio (signed)